-- Tidy up the front garden – keep it neat and trim, weed your garden beds, remove dead plants, keep the lawn mowed – and yes even the strip out the front of your home if you have one should be mowed.
+- Tidy up the front garden – keep it neat and trim, weed your garden beds, remove dead plants, mow lawns – and yes, this also includes even the strip out the front of your home.

-- Style the front garden - You can give your garden a simple makeover before you sell by adding defining borders to your flower beds and adding a focal point.
-Timber borders are popular, or you can outline your beds with small shrubs or grasses.
+- Style the front garden – this doesn’t have to mean professional landscaping but just a simple makeover.
+Define flower beds with small shrubs or grasses and add some timber borders.
 Add a few larger plants as focal points but keep them in proportion to the size of your garden.

-- Keep all garbage bins out of site
+- Keep all garbage bins out of sight

 Clean the entire property

-- Make sure there are no cobwebs high on the ceiling
+- Remove any cobwebs including those high on the ceiling

 - Wipe down and dust every surface you can reach

-- Remove all grime, animal hair, mould, dust, cobwebs…anything that shouldn’t be there
+- Remove all grime, animal hair, mould, dust…anything that shouldn’t be there.

 Repair obvious problems